Awayee/XX3D/README.md

 # Current Feature Overview
 - RHI supported with D3D12 and Vulkan, configurated by `RHIType` in `ProjectConfig.ini` in your project directory.
-- Asset nanager, with importing, creating.
+- Asset manager, with importing, creating.
   ![image](https://github.com/user-attachments/assets/69995458-f29e-418b-a1b8-72792db7dff0)
   Just drag your mesh file or image file to Mesh Importer or Texture Importer, and "Import"
   ![image](https://github.com/user-attachments/assets/a9cc3bca-a523-47aa-b1a5-462fa35c30d0)